-The configuration file name consists of Base URL, hardware MAC address of ETH0 interface and cfg extension.
-Hardware MAC address and cfg extension are added to the file name automatically and it isn't necessary to enter them.
-When the parameter Unit ID is enabled, it defines the concrete configuration name which will be downloaded to the router, and the hardware MAC address in the configuration name will not be used.
+The configuration file name consists of the Base URL, the hardware MAC address of the ETH0 interface, and the cfg extension.
+The hardware MAC address and cfg extension are added to the file name automatically, so it is not necessary to enter them.
+When the parameter Unit ID is enabled, it defines the specific configuration name that will be downloaded to the router, and the hardware MAC address in the configuration name will not be used.

-The firmware file name consists of Base URL, type of router and bin extension.
-For the proper firmware filename, see the Update Firmware page in Administration section - it us written out there, see Chapter 6.12.
+The firmware file name consists of the Base URL, the type of router, and the bin extension.
+For the proper firmware filename, see the Update Firmware page in the Administration section; it is written there, see Chapter 5.12.